A microscopic fetch script in Rust, for NixOS systems.

 Note

 Microfetch is packaged in nixpkgs.
 It can be installed by adding pkgs.microfetch to your environment.systemPackages.
-Additionally, you can try out Microfetch in a Nix shell.
+Additionally, you can try out Microfetch in a Nix shell or install it using flakes on non-NixOS systems.

 nix shell nixpkgs#microfetch